 - Pal Takats

-“Will you Upgrade your Skills before Upgrading your Equipment Or will You rather bounce like a Dead Cat?”
+“Will you Upgrade your Skills before Upgrading your Equipment … or will you become a statistic?”

 What is Self-Defense Masterclass?

 Imagine soaring through the skies, untethered and free, with the skill to handle pretty much whatever the inaccurate weather forecast throws at you.
 That’s what the Self-Defense Masterclass is all about—equipping you with the skills to help you survive and thrive in the unpredictable air.
-This isn’t about chasing competition records or selecting fancy new gear.
-It’s about investing in Yourself—Your mind, Your body, and Your ability to stay effective in the air when you have to fight for your life.
-You train so you don’t panic.
+Life-long flying isn’t about chasing competition records or selecting fancy new gear.
+It’s about investing in Yourself—Your mind, Your body, and Your ability to stay effective in the air when you have to fight for your life!
+You train so you don’t panic, and execute the right moves quicker than you can think.
+Most pilots stay stuck in the intermediate skill, and do not progress beyond it.
+I hope you are the few who will.

-In Germany, acrobatics was quick fix, banned out of fear of danger, justified in the name of “safety”.
-In Switzerland acrobatics is permitted, and I believe the Swiss perspective is on the long-term wise, and reflects their tradition of self-control and self-responsibility.
-Practicing advanced maneuvers may be risky at first, so you need some luck.
-However not practicing safety skills will be more risky over your lifetime.
-From my perspective, the regular drinking of alcohol which numbs your senses, and slows the brain and reactions, will be more risky on the long-term than practicing basic acro, without the benefits.
+In Germany, a culture known for their heavy-handed bureaucracy, mental rigidity, banned paraglider acrobatics.
+The ban was quick fix, enacted out of fear and justified in the name of collective “safety”.
+In Switzerland acrobatics is permitted and the Swiss perspective is on the long-term is wiser and reflects their tradition of self-control and self-responsibility.
+Learning advanced maneuvers may be risky at first, so you will need some luck and discipline.
+However NOT practicing advanced maneuvers, the foundation for active safety, will be more risky over your life-time.

-I think the biggest risk is status seeking behavior, wishful thinking and passivity, hoping the inevitable unpredictable situations miraculously never happen to you.
+I think the biggest risks are seeking herd validation behavior like winning competitions, buying new equipment to show off your status, combined with wishful thinking and passivity, hoping the inevitable bad unpredictable situations miraculously never happens to you.
 One bad crash can bury your paragliding dreams in seconds.
-With the right experience, you can fly with confidence, knowing you’re prepared for most situations you will encounter in your life, with a little bit of luck, of course.
+But, with the right experience, you know you are prepared for almost all situations you will encounter in your life, with a little bit of luck of course!

-I believe confidence must be a by-product of having gone through scary experiences and actually knowing you have the ability to deal with the situation.
+I believe confidence must be a by-product of having gone through scary experiences and actually knowing you have the ability to correctly deal with the situation.
 Confidence without actual ability is dangerous.
-DO NOT upgrade your wing or harness until you have fully stalled your wings at least 100 times.
-If you haven’t done that, your confidence is not real.
-Instead of focusing on others, just focus only on what you can control.
+DO NOT upgrade your wing or harness until you have full stall/flyback your wings at least 100 times.
+Over time, you will learn to stall the wing in a gentle way.
+If you haven’t done that, your confidence is an illusion.
+Instead of focusing on what other people think of you, just focus only on what you can control.
+Response to huge collapses must be faster than you are consciously aware.
+By the time you look up at the wing, you should have responded and the collapse should be already gone.

-Being comfortable doing stalls and spins is probably the best investment you can make to survive.
-If you think practice is dangerous?
-Your regular alcohol drinking habit may be eating your nerves and slowing down your reactions, leading you to much more danger in the long run.
+Basic acro, that is being comfortable doing stalls, wingover, and spins is probably the best investment you can make to survive in the long-term.
+You think practice basic acro is dangerous?
+Your regular alcohol drinking habit may be eating your nerves and slowing down your intelligence and reactions, exposing you to much more danger in the long run.
 This coaching isn’t about winning cross-country races or doing SIV courses.
 You can ask someone else for that.
-Here, it is about survival—learning to identify and handle hostile situations, so you can hopefully avoid them.
+Here, it is about survival—learning to identify and handle hostile situations, and also avoid them when you can.

 “A warrior’s blade must be sharp, fast, and dangerous if not respected; One’s blade is an extension of one’s soul.
 A dull blade betrays the lazy impotent warrior.
 A sharp blade honors the disciplined effective warrior.
 Who will be better able to cut through adversity?”